-Short, online courses are available in a range of subjects, so if you want to learn how to use a certain piece of software, discover what's involved in a particular role or brush up on soft skills there will be a course for you.
+Short, online courses are available in a range of subjects, so if you want to learn how to use a certain piece of software, discover what's involved in a particular role or brush up on soft skills, there'll be a course for you.

 The course doesn't have to be related to your career.
 Any course taken demonstrates to employers your initiative, drive and organisational skills.

 If you'd like to commit to something longer term, an online Masters degree might suit you.

 Learn more about online learning.